philheller/SPECK/README.md

 ### Reset local storage

 This specific project uses the browser's `localStorage` to keep track of products.
 If the ganache instance is restarted and the `localStorage` is not cleared, the products will be out of sync.
+Wagmi may also use `localStorage` for request hashing.
 This can be fixed by clearing the `localStorage` in the browser's developer tools.